slatedocs/slate/source/includes/_json_category_petitions.md

 Parameter | Default | Description
 --------- | ------- | -----------
-page | 1 | The page number of results for the specified category.
+category slug | null | string - required - submitted as a part of the endpoint path, not as a separate URL parameter page | 1 | integer - optional - The page number of results for the specified category.
 Minimum of 1.

 ### Working Example